DFE-Digital/apply-for-teacher-training/app/views/api_docs/pages/home.md

 We, however, only support one version back, so if the **v3** is published, the **v1** will be discontinued.

 When non-breaking changes are made to the API, this will not result in a version bump.
+An example of a non-breaking change could be the introduction of a new field without removing an existing field.

 Information about deprecations (for instance attributes/endpoints that will be modified/removed) will be included in the API response through a "Warning" header.

-We will update our [release notes](/release-notes) with all breaking and non-breaking changes.
+We will update our [release notes](/api-docs/release-notes) with all breaking and non-breaking changes.